Here's where Trump donated his $1 million for Harvey relief

 - Team Rubicon - $25,000

-The president and First Lady made two stops in Texas in the aftermath of Hurricane Harvey, and toured storm-ravaged areas like Houston on the second trip.
+The president and his wife made two stops in Texas in the aftermath of Hurricane Harvey, and toured storm-ravaged areas like Houston on the second trip.
 Vice President Mike Pence also surveyed the damage in Texas.

 Trump has repeatedly praised recovery efforts on the ground and applauded the "incredible" spirit of the people of Texas.